linsalrob/SRA_Metadata/README.md

 In addition, we create a file called `XML_validation_errors.txt` that reports any improper XML data that does not match the XML Schema Defintions.

 We now have a directory with all the metadata as json objects that you can analyze in different ways.

-# Download preconverted JSON files

-We strive to make the latest versions of this metadata available for [download from our website](https://edwards.sdsu.edu/data/sra/current.tar.gz).
-That tar archive contains the JSON files, arranged as described above, the SRA -> SRR mapping file, and a README.txt file describing the data.

 # JSON